tmichaud/resume/README.md

 <br/>
 Notable Points:
 <ul>
-<li>Setting up Jenkins pipelines in OpenShift for Development teams to ensure testing and automated delivery.
+<li>Setting up Jenkins pipelines in OpenShift for Development teams to ensure testing and automating delivery.
 <li>Developing Ansible scripts to configure both Linux and Windows boxes in both command-line Ansible and Ansible Tower.
 </ul>
 </P>